OfficeDev/office-js-docs-pr/docs/develop/localization.md

 |[SourceLocation]   |Users in each locale you specify can see a webpage that you specifically design for the add-in for that locale. |

+> [!NOTE]
- > **Note:** You can localize the description and display name for only the locales that Office supports.
+> You can localize the description and display name for only the locales that Office supports.
 See [Language identifiers and OptionState Id values in Office 2013](http://technet.microsoft.com/en-us/library/cc179219.aspx) for a list of languages and locales for the current release of Office.

 ### Examples